willdurand/willdurand.github.io/_posts/2013-06-07-teaching-is-the-best-way-to-learn.markdown

 [Git](http://git-scm.com), [Vim](http://www.vim.org/),
 [Vagrant](http://vagrantup.com),
 [Puppet](http://puppetlabs.com), and [GitHub](http://github.com).
-Each student had to work on a [Virtual Machine](http://github.com/licpro/php-vm), so that they could do whatever they wanted.
+Each student worked on a [Virtual Machine](http://github.com/licpro/php-vm), so that they could do whatever they wanted.
 Except a few weird issues, that was really interesting because pushing updates, from my point of view, was really easy.
 The workflow was pretty straightforward, they all started by running `git pull && vagrant up` and that was it!

-Students wrote their own micro-framework in PHP relying on components such as the [Symfony2](http://symfony.com) ones and managed with [Composer](http://getcomposer.org).
-They wrote unit tests, and functional tests.
+Students wrote their own micro-framework in PHP relying on components such as the [Symfony2](http://symfony.com) ones and managed thanks to [Composer](http://getcomposer.org).
+They wrote unit tests, and functional tests too.
 Some published their code on GitHub, and most of them did a great job by building a web application combined to a _true_ REST API, serving content in the best format for the clients.

 As for the [security lectures](http://licpro.williamdurand.fr/security-slides/), I tried to give an overview of well-known security topics, including